Crimify/Hello-World/README.md

 Our courage will pull us through

 You teach me and I'll teach you
-Ruby, gotta catch 'em all
+Ruby, gotta learn it all
-Gotta catch 'em all
+Gotta learn it all
 Yeah

 Every challenge along the way